3rd Year Residents

 the people I met and the close community within an amazing academic

-the patient base) to become a successful resident and physician.
+institution.
+I have met the most amazing colleagues and feel I have the support necessary(and the patient base) to become a successful resident and physician.

 Also, Winston-Salem is a great place to live.
 You have everything